-(2) Excludes items that are non-contractual accruats and provisions.
-(3) Includes securities with conditional repayment obligations.
+(1) Derivative induities (relating) and manifestate included in the 0 cost induities at their fail value.
+Equility risk on these recents is not managed on the basis of contractual maturity, as they are frequently traded.
+(2) Includes securities with conditional repayment obligations.
 The cash outflow on the principal component on these securities is disclosed using the earliest optional exchange dates and the cash outflow of the interest component is disclosed using coupon dates instead of the contractual maturity.
 For contractual maturity of these securities refer to Note 26 Loan capital, further these instruments may be converted into ordinary shares on the occurrence of an other exchange event, and this may impact their maturity profile.
-(4) Cash flows on contingent liabilities and commitments are dependent on the occurrence of various future events and conditions and may or may not result in an outflow of resources.
-These are reported in the '0 to 3 months' unless they are payable on demand or the contractual terms specify a longer dated cash flow.
+(3) Cash flows on contingent liabilities and commitments are dependent on the occurrence of various future events and conditions and may or may not result in an outflow of resources.